Skip to main content

 Oregon Judicial Department Logo

-Recovery Court
+Treatment Court

-Recovery Court Program Description:
+Treatment Court Program Description:

-The Jefferson County Recovery Court Program has five (5) phases that need to be successfully completed.
+The Jefferson County Treatment Court Program has five (5) phases that need to be successfully completed.
 The program is scheduled to be 18 months in duration, although some people may need more time to complete the program.
 To graduate, you must demonstrate continuous abstinence from drugs and alcohol for a substantial period of time, satisfy the conditions of treatment and Supervision, complete all phase requirements, and pay applicable fines and fees.

-Recovery Court is a challenging program that requires individuals to want to make changes and work toward their sobriety.
+Treatment Court is a challenging program that requires individuals to want to make changes and work toward their sobriety.

-Benefits of Recovery Court Include:
+Benefits of Treatment Court Include:

 • Access to intensive substance abuse treatment and other related treatment and rehabilitation services.